Smartest Dog Breeds: 15 Most Intelligent Dog Breeds

 Belgian farmers bred Belgian Tervurens as both herding dogs and guard dogs.

-Because the Terv is happiest when he has a difficult task to complete, you should look for another pet if you don’t have the resources to keep him active and thinking every day.
+Because the Terv is happiest when he has a difficult task, you should look for another pet if you don’t have the resources to keep him active and thinking every day.

 Additionally, the Terv is ideal for hunters, farmers, and anyone who enjoys an active lifestyle.